-What you will need to maintain your dog’s teeth and gums in a healthy state is to purchase a special dog toothbrush and toothpaste which is specifically for dogs.
+Even if your dog does chew bones you may still wish to manually clean the teeth yourself to make sure.
+You will need to purchase a special dog toothbrush and toothpaste which is specifically designed for dogs.
 Never use human toothpaste in your dog’s mouth.
 Dogs cannot spit the toothpaste out of their mouths and human toothpaste has some harmful chemicals if swallowed.
 You may wish to use a nubby-surfaced rubber cap instead of a toothbrush.
-By lifting his/her muzzle just rub the brush or your finger with the cap over his/her teeth.
-If your dog doesn’t allow you to do this then you might need to get your vet to brush the teeth at his/her next visit.
-If you start training your puppy for this at a very young age then you should have no problems doing it yourself as he/she gets older.
-His/her co-operation will improve if you brush his/her teeth the day you bring him/her home and continue every day until he/she gets used to it.
+You may need to put some training time in so that your dog gets used to the procedure.
+By getting the dog used to your lifting the muzzle and touching the teeth or gums each day they will become accustomed to it.
+If you start training your puppy to have the teeth brushed at a very young age then you should have no problems by the time it gets to adulthood.

 How do I tell if I my dog has dental problems?
 Keep checking his/her teeth and gums regularly.
 If you see some decay or discolouration on the teeth and gums then chances are that you will need to brush your dog’s teeth.
 Bad breath can be a sign that there is a dental problem.
 If you notice a change in the gums (they should be a pinkish colour) or the discolouration or markings on the teeth then the best thing is to take your dog to the vet.
 If not seen to straight away you will be running the risk of further infection and problems which can lead to high veterinary expenses.
 Be aware also that as your dog gets older so his/her teeth will start to wear down and also get slightly yellowed.
 This is a natural process and doesn’t mean that he/she has dental problems.
 You can generally tell the difference between natural aging discolouration and dental disease.
 However, as you brush your dog’s teeth once a week or so you will help him/her stay healthy and happy as well as keeping those vet bills down.